Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization on Eliminating Effects of Difficult Examples

 where $\bar{\boldsymbol{A}}$ is the normalized adjacency matrix of similarity graph, $\boldsymbol{T} \odot \bar{\boldsymbol{A}}$ is the element-wise product of matrices $\boldsymbol{T}$ and $\bar{\boldsymbol{A}}$, and $\|\cdot\|_{wF}$ is the weighted Frobenius norm (specified in the proof). \end{theorem}

 Theorem \ref{thm::losstemp} shows that adjusting temperatures modifies the similarity graph by multiplying the temperature values with the normalized similarity matrix $\bar{\boldsymbol{A}}$.
-Intuitively, by scaling the similarity values between difficult-to-learn examples, we can match these values to those of easy-to-learn examples, thereby mitigating the negative effects of difficult-to-learn examples.
+Intuitively, by scaling the similarity values between difficult examples, we can match these values to those of easy examples, thereby mitigating the negative effects of difficult examples.
 Specifically, the following Theorem \ref{thm::boundtemp} outlines the appropriate temperature values to be chosen.

-\begin{theorem} Denote $\mathcal{E}_{\mathrm{T}}$ as the linear probing error for the temperature scaling loss \eqref{eq::spectemp} trained on a dataset with difficult-to-learn samples $\mathbb{D}_d$.
+\begin{theorem} Denote $\mathcal{E}_{\mathrm{T}}$ as the linear probing error for the temperature scaling loss \eqref{eq::spectemp} trained on a dataset with difficult samples $\mathbb{D}_d$.
 If we let

 for $y(x)\neq y(x'), x,x' \in \mathbb{D}_d$, where $c_1:=(1-\alpha)+n\alpha+nr\beta + n_d r (\gamma-\beta)$ and $c_2:=(1-\alpha)+n\alpha+nr\beta$, and $\tau_{x,x'}=1$ for $x,x' \notin \mathbb{D}_d$, then we have